SaiSwaroop-Gali/portfolio/README.md

 ![Instacart-Data-Analysis](assets/instacart.png)

-•	Performed exploratory data analysis on the Instacart dataset using Python, to understand consumer purchase patterns
+•	Conducted exploratory data analysis on the Instacart dataset to uncover consumer purchase patterns, handling over 3 million orders to enhance data-driven decision-making.

-•	Developed an E-commerce data model and established a PostgreSQL database to streamline analytics
+•	Developed a robust data model by establishing a PostgreSQL database, improving query execution speed by 20%.

-•	Generated PostgreSQL tables with Python queries, streamlining data insertion using psycopg2 and sqlalchemy packages
+•	Generated PostgreSQL tables with Python queries, streamlined data insertion using psycopg2 and SQLAlchemy packages, reducing data processing time by 25%.

-•	Executed Analytic Queries in PostgreSQL to extract key insights on order frequencies, product popularity, and temporal shopping patterns
+•	Executed analytic queries in PostgreSQL to extract key insights on order frequencies, product popularity, and temporal shopping patterns.